DR. ALEXIS RACELIS

 Within the Agroecology program I work at the Hub of Prosperity farm, at the UTRGV Garden on Campus, and assist with Graduate Students studying cover crops on the Conservation Innovation Trials (CIT) team.
 The Agroecology program student team is incredibly supportive and uplifting.
 Dr. Racelis and Stephanie Kasper are the teachers of my wildest dreams (totally not a Taylor Swift reference) and I am very grateful for all of the opportunities they offer to students, the campus, and the greater community.
 I hope every student in this program continues sharing its gifts with others!

-KATY AMADOR
+KATY AMADOR (She/Her)

 Undergraduate: Sustainable Agriculture and Food Systems